certhub/certhub/doc/certhub-certbot-run@.service.8.rst

 A service which runs :program:`certhub-certbot-run` with a CSR read from the config directory.
 The resulting fullchain certificate is committed to the repository.
 A commit message is generated automatically.

+A path unit which runs the service unit if the expiry status file managed by :program:`certhub-cert-expiry@.service` exists.

 The instance name (systemd instance string specifier ``%i``) is used as the basename of the configuration and the resulting certificate file.